-Principal place of business/ Ownership interest Name of company country of incorporation 2020 % 2019 % Principal activities Held through Bina Puri Juara Sdn.
+Name of company Principal place of business/ country of incorporation Ownership interest 2020 2019 % Principal activities Held through Bina Puri Juara Sdn.
 Bhd. (cont'd) KM Quarry Sdn.
 Bhd.
 Malaysia 70 70 Quarry operator and contractor of road paving projects Held through Aksi Bina Puri Sdn.
 Bhd.
 Sumbangan Lagenda Sdn.
 Bhd. ^ Malaysia 60 60 Property developer, management and investment holding Karak Land Sdn.
 Bhd.
 Malaysia 70 70 Property developer and management Semarak Semerah Sdn.
 Bhd.
 Malaysia 100 100 Investment holding Held through Semarak Semerah Sdn.
 Bhd.
 Star Effort Sdn.
 Bhd.
 Malaysia 95 95 Property developer and management

-- Audited by auditors other than RSL PLT. - Subsidiaries without audited financial statements and auditors' reports but the unaudited financial statements of the subsidiaries were adopted by the Group for the purpose of the consolidated financial statements of the Group. - (b) On 28 August 2018, the Company and Bina Puri Properties Sdn.
+Audited by auditors other than RSL PLT.

+- (b) On 28 August 2018, the Company and Bina Puri Properties Sdn.
 Bhd, a wholly-owned subsidiary of the Company, entered into a Conditional Sale and Purchase agreement with Tan Sri Datuk Tee Hock Seng, JP, Dr Tony Tan, Datuk Henry Tee, Datuk Matthew Tee, Mr Tee Kai Soon and Syarikat Masyakin Sdn.
 Bhd. for the proposed acquisition of 2,477,108 ordinary shares in Ideal Heights Properties Sdn.
 Bhd. for a total consideration of RM42,682,343 ("Proposed Acquisition").
-In addition, the Company also announced that concurrent with the Proposed Acquisition, the Company proposed to undertake the proposed amendments to the memorandum and articles of association of the Company ("Proposed Amendments") to facilitate the issuance of the consideration redeemable preference share and retention redeemable preference shares pursuant to the Proposed Acquisition.

-In the Extraordinary Shareholders Meeting held on 24 December 2018, the non-interested shareholders approved ordinary resolution for the Proposed Acquisition whilst the special resolution for the Proposed Amendments was no approved.
+In addition, the Company also announced that concurrent with the Proposed Acquisition, the Company proposed to undertake the proposed amendments to the memorandum and articles of association of the Company ("Proposed Amendments") to facilitate the issuance of the consideration redeemable preference shares pursuant to the Proposed Acquisition. - In the Extraordinary Shareholders Meeting held on 24 December 2018, the non-interested shareholders approved ordinary resolution for the Proposed Acquisition whilst the special resolution for the Proposed Amendments was no approved.
 Given the inter-conditionality of the ordinary resolution and the special resolution, the Proposed Acquisition and Proposed Amendments were not approved.
-The Company would contemplate the next course of action with regards to the Proposed Acquisition and Proposed Amendments accordingly.

-(c) On 15 April 2019, the Company acquired additional 400 ordinary shares representing 40% of the issued and paid-up capital in DPBS-BPHB Sdn.
+The Company would contemplate the next course of action with regards to the Proposed Acquisition and Proposed Amendments accordingly. - (c) On 15 April 2019, the Company acquired additional 400 ordinary shares representing 40% of the issued and paid-up capital in DPBS-BPHB Sdn.
 Bhd. for a total consideration of RM400.